John J. Lanzendorf-National Geographic PaleoArt Prize

 Paleoart entries must not have been created by utilizing AI image generators at any step in their preparation.

-EACH Two Dimensional (2-D), Three Dimensional (3-D) and Scientific Illustration entry requires:
+EACH Two-Dimensional (2-D) Art, Three-Dimensional (3-D) Art, and Scientific Illustration entry requires:

 • A title for the work.
 You may enter "untitled" if you prefer but the work will be referred to as "untitled" in all award announcements and presentations should the work be awarded.